 Your optometrist is vital for assessing your eye health and determining the right level of vision correction.
 They can also support you with contact lens training as contacts require more maintenance and care than eyeglasses.

-Ways to Adjust to Contact Lenses
+Adjusting to Contact Lenses

 Several factors affect the adaptation to wearing contact lenses, such as lens type, material in the lens, individual differences in the eyes, and cleaning.